huggingface/transformers/docs/source/add_new_model.md

  When both `input_ids` yield the same values, as a final step a tokenizer test file should also be added.

- Analogous to the modeling test files of brand_new_bert, the tokenization test files of brand_new_bert should contain a couple of hard-coded integration tests.
+ Analogous to the modeling test files of *brand_new_bert*, the tokenization test files of *brand_new_bert* should contain a couple of hard-coded integration tests.

+#### Run End-to-end integration tests

- As a final step, it is recommended to add one large integration tests to `tests/test_modeling_brand_new_bert.py` that does some end-to-end testing using both the model and the tokenizer.
+Having added the tokenizer, you should also add a couple of end-to-end integration tests using both the model and the tokenizer to `tests/test_modeling_*brand_new_bert*.py` in 🤗 Transformers.
+Such a test should show on a meaningful text-to-text sample that the 🤗 Transformers implemenation works as expected.
+A meaningful text-to-text sample can include *e.g.* a source-to-target-translation pair, an article-to-summary pair, a question-to-answer pair, etc...
+If none of the ported checkpoints has been fine-tuned on a downstream task it is enough to simply rely on the model tests.
+In a final step to ensure that the model is fully function, you should also run all tests on GPU.
+It can happen that you forgot to add some `.to(self.device)` statements to internal tensors of the model, which in such a test would show in an error.

 #### Add Docstring

-Now, all the necessary functionality for brand_new_bert is added - you're almost done!
+Now, all the necessary functionality for *brand_new_bert* is added - you're almost done!
 The only thing left to add is a nice docstring and a doc page.
-The Cookiecutter should have added a template file called `docs/source/model_doc/brand_new_bert.rst` that you should fill out.
+The Cookiecutter should have added a template file called `docs/source/model_doc/*brand_new_bert*.rst` that you should fill out.
 Users of your model will usually first look at this page before using your model.
 Hence, the documentation must be understandable and concise.
 It is very useful for the community to add some *Tips* to show how the model should be used.
 Don't hesitate to ping the Hugging Face team regarding the docstrings.

-Next, make sure that the docstring added to `src/transformers/models/brand_new_bert/modeling_brand_new_bert.py` is correct and included all necessary inputs and outputs.
-It is always to good to remind oneself that documentation should be treated at least as carefully as the code in 🤗Transformers since the documentation is usually the first contact point of the community with the model.
+Next, make sure that the docstring added to `src/transformers/models/*brand_new_bert*/modeling_*brand_new_bert*.py` is correct and included all necessary inputs and outputs.
+It is always to good to remind oneself that documentation should be treated at least as carefully as the code in 🤗 Transformers since the documentation is usually the first contact point of the community with the model.

 #### Code refactor

-Great, now you have added all the necessary code for brand_new_bert.
+Great, now you have added all the necessary code for *brand_new_bert*.
 At this point, you should correct some potential incorrect code style by running:

 ```bash